 Does Betternet work with Netflix?

-No. Betternet does not work with Netflix.
+Based on all of our tests, Betternet does not work with Netflix (but this can change from day to day).
 We compare other good Netflix VPNs in our NordVPN vs ExpressVPN report.

 Another problem with Betternet is that you probably won’t get the speeds you need for good-quality Netflix streaming.
 For HD streams, you generally need a fast and reliable VPN connection.
 Therefore even if Betternet could unblock Netflix, the connection problems and speed issues would still be problematic.
 If you want to stream Netflix with a VPN, check out the best VPNs for Netflix here.